Fugitive Doctor: Appearances

 The Fugitive Doctor first appears in the 2020 episode "Fugitive of the Judoon", disguised as human tour guide Ruth Clayton by means of a Chameleon Arch.
 As Ruth, she lives alongside her "husband" Lee in 21st century Gloucester with Ruth having no knowledge of her true nature.
 Intergalactic alien police force the Judoon locate her and invade the city, intending to present her to Galifreyan Commander Gat, who plans to return the Doctor to Gallifreyan black ops group the Division after the Doctor fled from them.
 Lee, companion to the Fugitive Doctor and a fellow Time Lord, directs Ruth to a lighthouse, where her memories are restored.
 At the same time, the Thirteenth Doctor finds a police box buried in the grounds - Ruth's TARDIS.
 As they reveal their identities to one another, it transpires that neither Doctor recognises the other, leading to confusion between the pair as they both assumed the other was a future version of herself.
 After tricking Gat into accidentally killing herself with a malfunctioning gun, the Fugitive Doctor parts with the Thirteenth Doctor acrimoniously.

 She reappears briefly in "The Timeless Children", when the Thirteenth Doctor is trapped in the Time Lord storage database the Matrix by the Master.
 He informs her that she is the Timeless Child, and had lived many lives prior to what she believed to be her first incarnation.
 In trying to escape and reconcile this knowledge with her identity, she encounters a projection of the Fugitive Doctor.
 The projection reminds her that she has never previously been defined by her past before disappearing.

 The Fugitive Doctor reappears in "Once, Upon Time".
 In that episode, the Thirteenth Doctor experiences flashbacks to a raid by the Fugitive Doctor on a location known as the Temple of Atropos, where the Fugitive Doctor confronted the Ravagers known as Swarm and Azure.
 The Thirteenth Doctor learns that the Fugitive Doctor had led a team of Division operatives, including the Lupari officer Karvanista, to capture the two Ravagers and uses her past self's methods as an inspiration to resolve a situation involving the Ravagers in the future.

 The Fugitive Doctor reappears in "The Power of the Doctor" as an AI hologram which is used to trick the Master after he has stolen the Doctor's body.
-The Fugitive Doctor is later seen as a memory from a past adventure involving Anansi and his daughter Abena in the Fifteenth Doctor story, "The Story & the Engine".
+The Fugitive Doctor is later seen as a memory of Anansi and his daughter Abena in the Fifteenth Doctor episode, "The Story & the Engine".